 In Canada, Indigenous people and people of colour are negatively impacted by systemic inequities in social inclusion, personal health, and access to and quality of health and social services.
 We also know that Indigenous people and people of colour have been over-represented in statistics on those who experience violence across Canada – for example, Indigenous women 15 years and older are 3.5 times more likely to experience violence than non-Indigenous women.
 This is an important and urgent health care issue.

-Our efforts towards cultural humility and anti-racism are only just beginning and there is much to be done.
+Our efforts towards anti-racism are only just beginning and there is much to be done.
 We are committed to identifying further actions we can take in the immediate and long-term future.

 - Anti-racism resources for white people